thingsboard/thingsboard.github.io/docs/user-guide/ui/devices.md

         title: 'Device is created.
 A window will open where you can check the device&#39;s connection to ThingsBoard.
 This step is optional.
 Let&#39;s close this window for now and return to checking the connection in the next step in more detail;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-4-ce.png
         title: 'Your first device has been added.
-As new devices are added, they will be added to the top of the table, since the table sort devices using the time of the creation by default.'
+As new devices are added, they will be added to the top of the table since the table sorts devices by default using the time of creation.'

 add-device-notification:
     0: